kubernetes-retired/contrib/prometheus/README.md

 For regular Kubernetes services the env variables are set up automatically and injected at runtime.

-By default the metrics are written to a temporary location (that can be changed in the the volumes section of the yaml file).
+By default the metrics are written to a temporary location (that can be changed in the volumes section of the yaml file).
 Prometheus' UI is available at port 9090.

 # TODO